-- · keep these funds separate and identifiable from those of the agent; - · maintain adequate records of the expenditure of this amount; - provide Canadian Friends Service Committee with a project narrative report and financial accounting of the expenditure of these funds by October 15, 2004 and - retain these records for seven years or, failing that, to transfer such records to Canadian Friends Service Committee. - To ensure that all activities of the project conform with CFSC's commitment to non-violence. - To indemnify CFSC should the project not comply with the above terms and conditions.
+- keep these funds separate and identifiable from those of the agent; - · maintain adequate records of the expenditure of this amount; - provide Canadian Friends Service Committee with a project narrative report and financial accounting of the expenditure of these funds by October 15, 2004 and - retain these records for seven years or, failing that, to transfer such records to Canadian Friends Service Committee. - To ensure that all activities of the project conform with CFSC's commitment to non-violence. - To indemnify CFSC should the project not comply with the above terms and conditions.

-Jane Orion Smith, General Secretary Date: 31 March 2004 60 Lowther Avenue Toronto, ON, Canada, M5R 1C7 Signed: Quaker United Nations Office - NY Jack Patterson, Director Date: 777 United Nations Plaza New York, NY, USA, 10017 Agency Agreement (sample 2 2) (2005) between CANADIAN FR NCY AGREEMENT IENDS SERVICE COMMITTEE (CFSC) IGANIZATION NAME> for the p period <insert dates=""></insert> Committee, and principally funded by the An agency agreement such as this is remaintaining its accountability for funds is the contact person who acknowledge accounting records are kept.
-As lead a ent to carry out charitable purposes on its behalf in Project use: 1) 2) 3) Canadian Friends Service Committee a Dollars which converts to approximate grees to provide Canadian ly <name currency="" local="">.</name>
+Canadian Friends Service Committee Jane Orion Smith, General Secretary Date: 31 March 2004 60 Lowther Avenue Toronto, ON, Canada, M5R 1C7 Signed: Quaker United Nations Office - NY Jack Patterson, Director Date: 777 United Nations Plaza New York, NY, USA, 10017 Agency Agreement (sample 2) (2005) between CANADIAN FF ENCY AGREEMENT RIENDS SERVICE COMMITTEE (CFSC) RGANIZATION NAME> for the period <insert dates=""></insert> Committee, and principally funded by An agency agreement such as this is maintaining its accountability for fund is the contact person who acknowledg accounting records are kept.
+As lead ent to carry out charitable purposes on its behalf ir Project use: 1) 2) 3) agrees to provide Canadian ely <name currency="" local="">.</name>